Frequently Asked Questions

 A: In most cases, yes.

-Although dogs may be very friendly and not pose any problems because they are intact, it is often other dogs who will have a problem with them.
+Although dogs may be very friendly and not pose any problems because they are intact, it is often other dogs who will have trouble accepting them.
 In order to keep everyone safe and happy, we adhere strictly to our intact dog policy.

 Q: You have two drop off/pick up times.
 Does drop off/pick up time affect the price?

-If it is your dog's first time staying at Tails & Trails, we recommend dropping off in the morning so thay have more time to get used to their new surroundings before bedtime.
+If it is your dog's first time staying at Tails & Trails, we recommend dropping off in the morning so they have more time to get used to their new surroundings before bedtime.

 Q: What payment methods do you accept?

-A: We gladly accept credit cards (Visa, Mastercard, American Express), debit cards, cash and cheque.
-We can also arrange e-transfers.
+A: We gladly accept all major credit cards (Visa, Mastercard, American Express), debit cards, cash, e-transfers and cheques.